Lines

 Is Maligne Canyon Open?

-Maligne Canyon, will remain closed for the winter season due to safety concerns following this summer’s wildfire.
+Maligne Canyon, will remain closed for the season due to safety concerns following this 2024s wildfire.
 To learn more and stay updated see the Parks Canada Official site or follow them on Facebook.

 Why is Maligne Canyon Closed?

-The area surrounding Maligne Canyon experienced significant fire activity and damage in the Jasper Wildfire Complex this summer leading to public safety concerns.
+The area surrounding Maligne Canyon experienced significant fire activity and damage in the 2024 Jasper Wildfire leading to public safety concerns.

 How do you pronounce Maligne?